-On November 17, 2014, Exterran Holdings announced a plan to separate its international contract operations, international aftermarket services and global fabrication businesses into an independent, publicly traded company ("SpinCo", "our", "we" or "us").
+On November 17, 2014, Exterran Holdings announced a plan to separate its international services and global fabrication businesses into an independent, publicly traded company ("Exterran Corporation", "our", "we" or "us").
 We refer to the global fabrication business currently operated by Exterran Holdings as our product sales business.
-The spin-off is expected to be completed in accordance with a separation and distribution agreement between Exterran Holdings and SpinCo.
-See "Relationship with Exterran Holdings After the Spin-Off-Agreements Between Exterran Holdings and Us-Separation and Distribution Agreement."
-To effect the spin-off, Exterran Holdings intends to distribute, on a pro rata basis, all of the shares of SpinCo common stock to the Exterran Holdings' stockholders as of the record date for the spin-off.
+The spin-off is expected to be completed in accordance with a separation and distribution agreement between Archrock and Exterran Corporation.
+See "Relationship with Archrock After the Spin-Off-Agreements Between Archrock and Us-Separation and Distribution Agreement."
+To effect the spin-off, Exterran Holdings intends to distribute, on a pro rata basis, all of the shares of Exterran Corporation common stock to Exterran Holdings' stockholders as of the record date for the spin-off.
 The spin-off is subject to certain conditions, including general economic and market conditions, the receipt of an opinion of counsel as to the tax treatment of the transaction and final approval of the Exterran Holdings' board of directors.
 See "The Spin-Off-Spin-Off Conditions and Termination."
 The spin-off will not be subject to a shareholder vote.
-Upon completion of the spin-off, Exterran Holdings and SpinCo will each be independent, publicly traded companies and will have separate public ownership, boards of directors and management.
-We expect to complete the spin-off on or about , 2015.
+Upon completion of the spin-off, Archrock and Exterran Corporation will each be independent, publicly traded companies and will have separate public ownership, boards of directors and management.
+We expect to complete the spin-off on or about November 3, 2015.
 However, we cannot assure you that the spin-off will be completed on the anticipated timeline, or at all, or that the terms of the spin-off will not change.

-In connection with the separation and distribution agreement, SpinCo will enter into several other agreements with Exterran Holdings that will govern the relationship between SpinCo and Exterran Holdings after completion of the distribution and provide for the allocation between SpinCo and Exterran Holdings of various assets, liabilities, rights and obligations (including employee benefits, insurance and tax-related assets and liabilities).
-These agreements will also include arrangements with respect to certain services to be provided between SpinCo and Exterran Holdings.
-See "Certain Relationships and Related Transactions" and "Relationship with Exterran Holdings After the Spin-off."
+In connection with the separation and distribution agreement, Exterran Corporation will enter into several other agreements with Archrock that will govern the relationship between Exterran Corporation and Archrock after completion of the distribution and provide for the allocation between Exterran Corporation and Archrock of various assets, liabilities, rights and obligations (including employee benefits, insurance and tax-related assets and liabilities).
+These agreements will also include arrangements with respect to certain services to be provided between Exterran Corporation and Archrock.
+See "Certain Relationships and Related Transactions" and "Relationship with Archrock After the Spin-off."

-Following the completion of the spin-off, we expect to incur one-time expenditures of approximately \$\) million consisting primarily of costs to start up certain stand-alone functions and other one-time transaction related costs.
-Recurring stand-alone costs include establishing, among others, the internal audit, treasury, risk management, investor relations, tax, legal and corporate secretary functions as well as the annual expenses associated with running an independent publicly traded company including listing fees, compensation of non-employee directors and related Board of Director fees, and other fees and expenses related to insurance, legal and external audit.
-Recurring stand-alone costs that differ from historical allocations may have an impact on profitability and operating cash flows but we believe our cash flow from operations will be sufficient to fund our corporate expenses as currently contemplated.
-As a stand-alone public company, we expect to incur additional recurring costs.
-Our preliminary estimates of the recurring costs expected to be incurred annually are approximately \$\) million higher than the expenses historically allocated to us from Exterran Holdings.
+Following the completion of the spin-off, we expect to incur one-time expenditures ranging from approximately \$10.0 million to \$15.0 million consisting primarily of costs to start up certain stand-alone functions and other one-time transaction related costs.
+Recurring costs of operating as a stand-alone public company include potentially increased expenses related to, among others, internal audit, treasury, risk management, investor relations, tax, legal and corporate secretary functions as well as the annual expenses associated with running an independent publicly traded company including listing fees, compensation of non-employee directors and related board of director fees, and other fees and expenses related to insurance, legal and external audit.
+Costs of operating as a stand-alone public company that differ from historical allocations may have an impact on our profitability and operating cash flows.
+However, our efforts to reduce SG&A costs in 2015 in response to market conditions are expected to result in lower SG&A expenses and the savings from these initiatives are expected to offset the increase in costs due to being a stand-alone public company.